“Find your passion and the money will follow.”

 — Author Unknown

-Your attitude and perspective of how you view your work is vital to attaining fulfillment and understanding the role work is playing in your life at a given moment.
+Your attitude and perspective of how you view your work are vital to attaining fulfillment and understanding the role work is playing in your life at a given moment.

 Dr. Amy Wrzesniewski, an Associate Professor of Organizational Behavior at Yale University’s School of Management, and other researchers have been studying a classification system which can help you recognize your orientation toward your work.
 They have created distinctions between a career, a calling, and a job.